Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 ### Listing files in a specific folder

-To list the files and annotations in a specific folder, you need to know the Synapse ID of the folder (for example syn1524884, which has data from TCGA related to melanoma).
-All entities in this folder will have a `parentId` of syn1524884.
+To list the `Files` and annotations in a specific `Folder`, you need to know the Synapse ID of the `Folder` (for example syn1524884, which has data from TCGA related to melanoma).
+All entities in this `Folder` will have a `parentId` of syn1524884.

-So, the query to find all files and all annotations in this folder would be:
+So, the query to find all `Files` and all annotations in this `Folder` would be:

 ```
 SELECT * FROM file WHERE parentId=="syn1524884"
 ```

-If you wanted to find all the sub-folders in this folder, you would do:
+If you wanted to find all the sub-folders in this `Folder`, you would do:

 ```
 SELECT * FROM folder WHERE parentId=="syn1524884"
 ```

-If you wanted both files and folders, this would work:
+If you wanted both `Files` and `Folders`, this would work:

 ```
 SELECT * FROM entity WHERE parentId=="syn1524884"